 There are a couple of perks to saving for your child’s future when they’re young.
 The first, and most obvious one, is that you can put in less to build up a decent pot – if you have 18 years to save, then 100 a month could go twice as far as if you only have 9 years to save.

 Let’s talk numbers for a second.
-Say you opened a Junior Stocks and Shares ISA when your child was born and started putting £100 away for them each month.
-By the time your child is 18, they could have just shy of £30,000 in their account.
-However, if you chose to put off saving until your child was 10, the same contributions would only provide them would around £10,000 – a third less, in half the time frame.
+Say you wanted to invest, so you opened a Junior Stocks and Shares ISA when your child was born and started putting £100 away for them each month.
+By the time your child is 18, they could have just over £30,000 in their account (£30,696 to be exact).
+However, if you chose to put off saving until your child was 10, the same contributions would only provide them with £11,464.

 When is it too late to save for your child?